jerome-trc/biomorph/ATTRIB.md

 Armour Bonus sprites are courtesy of id Software LLC, and edited by Realm667 user Infirnex.

+Experimental Armour sprites are courtesy of id Software LLC, and edited by Realm667 user Ghastly_dragon.

 Any graphical asset which is not mentioned here is custom-made by RatCircus.

 ## Audio